 The <femdata/> element can be used versatile for different use cases – even for yet unknown ones.
 This makes it difficult to define exact semantics.

-Specific agreements, for example between preprocessor and solver/postprocessor, can be made to support specific use cases.
+Specific agreements, for example between preprocessor and solver/postprocessor, may be made to support specific use cases.

 Connection data <connection_group/>